KulikDM/pythresh/docs/benchmark.rst

 An external benchmark test of all the default thresholders is available in `Estimating the Contamination Factor's Distribution in Unsupervised Anomaly Detection <https://arxiv.org/abs/2210.10487>`_.
-However it is important to note that a different evaluation metric was used (F1 deterioration) was used, and also since the publishing of this article some default parameters for some thresholders have been changed.
-Still this article provides a thorough analysis of the performance of the thresholders in ``PyThresh`` with many insightful results and detailed analysis of thresholding outlier decision scores.
+However it is important to note that a different evaluation metric was used (F1 deterioration), and also since the publishing of this article some default parameters for some thresholders have been changed.
+Still, this article provides a thorough analysis of the performance of the thresholders in ``PyThresh`` with many insightful results and detailed analysis of thresholding outlier decision scores.